Podcast episode

 Recommended Reading:

 Listeners interested in the Hagia Sophia in her more exoteric dimensions might wish to consult the lavishly-illustrated scholarly coffee-table book Rowland J. Mainstone.
 Hagia Sophia: Architecture, Structure, and Liturgy of Justinian’s Great Church.
 Thames & Hudson, London, 1988; Mango 1986 (cited above); the essays collected at Robert Mark and Ahmet Cakmak, editors.
 Hagia Sophia from the Age of Justinian to the Present.
 The University Press, Cambridge, 1992; there are many other fine studies from art-historical, architectural, and other historical perspectives.
+This interview with Bob Ousterhout on Anthony Kaldellis’ delicious Byzantium and Friends podcast explores some of the many ideological roles the Hag has played down the centuries.

 For contemporary and later East-Roman appreciations of the church, see Gilbert Dagron.
 Constantinople imaginaire. Études sur le recueil des Patria.
 Gallimard, Paris, 1984; Cyril Mango.
 Byzantine Writers on the Fabric of Hagia Sophia.
 In Robert Mark and Ahmet Cakmak, editors, Hagia Sophia from the Age of Justinian to the Present, pages 41-56.
 The University Press, Cambridge, 1992.